 Henry Cavill has really made the role of Superman his own and he has brought a real nobility to the character but let’s talk a little about the real star of the show: Wonder Woman.
 This was another complaint people talked about before the movie came out; that Gal Gadot was too skinny and wouldn’t be believable as Wonder Woman.
 WRONG! (to quote Kevin Spacey’s Lex Luthor).

 When she appeared in costume for the first time the audience literally cheered and we finally were introduced to the first big screen female superhero.
 I can’t wait for her movie as she really was fantastic, even if her role was quite small.
 Hans Zimmer and Junkie XL’s score has rapidly become one of my favourites with Wonder Woman’s electric guitar theme a genuine highlight.

-It’s also not quite the hollow blockbuster that you’d maybe expect with themes of humanity searching for hope and God explored throughout; this is a surprisingly religious film.
+It’s also not quite the hollow blockbuster that you’d maybe expect with themes of humanity searching for hope and how mankind has essentially killed God explored throughout; this is a surprisingly religious film.